absmach/magistrala-docs/docs/lora.md

 docker-compose up
 ```

-**Troubleshouting:**  Mainflux and LoRa Server use their own MQTT brokers.
-By default, those use the standard MQTT port `1883`.
-If you are running both systems on the same machine you must use different ports.
-You can fix this on Mainflux side configuring the environment variable `MF_MQTT_ADAPTER_PORT`.
+**Troubleshouting:** Mainflux and LoRa Server use their own MQTT brokers which by default occupy MQTT port `1883`.
+If both are ran on the same machine different ports must be used.
+You can fix this on Mainflux side by configuring the environment variable `MF_MQTT_ADAPTER_MQTT_PORT`.

 ## Setup LoRa Server